Table of Contents

 Lead the Charge – Make Classroom Accessible

 If you’re a teacher looking for a way to make your classroom more accessible, there are a lot of resources out there to help.
-In fact, there is an extremely helpful site called Teaching Students with Visual Impairments that breaks down the ways you can help into distinct categories.
 Preparing for students with low vision takes time and dedication.
-This site gives you great insights into what technology you can expect your students to use, and how you can help them feel included.
+You need to research what types of technology you can expect your students to use, and how you can help them feel included.

 Children with disabilities must be given the chance to learn at the same pace as other students, and you can help.
 Raising kids in a world that doesn’t single them out as different or require them to work twice as hard as their peers to navigate their disability is just the right thing to do.
 Think about the ways that you can help modify your website, your classroom, or your business to be more inclusive.
 Whether or not you hear about the impact directly, I promise your efforts won’t go unnoticed.